bsafdi/NPTFit/docs/Example5_Running_nonPoissonian_Scans.rst

 .. parsed-literal::

-    /group/hepheno/smsharma/NPTFit/examples/notebooks/chains/non-Poissonian_Example/
+    /group/hepheno/smsharma/NPTFit-Python3/examples/chains/non-Poissonian_Example/

 .. parsed-literal::

-    ../../NPTFit/nptf_scan.py:354: VisibleDeprecationWarning: using a non-integer number instead of an integer will result in an error in the future for j in range(len(self.NPT_dist_compressed_exp_ary))]
+    /group/hepheno/venv_astropy/lib/python2.7/site-packages/NPTFit-0.1.dev0-py2.7-linux-x86_64.egg/NPTFit/nptf_scan.py:418: VisibleDeprecationWarning: using a non-integer number instead of an integer will result in an error in the future

 Step 5: Analyze the Output